ocamllabs/icfp2016-blog/PLMW/how-to-write-papers-so-people-.md

 A: In my opinion, the amount of time should be proportional to the expected number of readers (see above).

+Q: Any tips for turning a paper into a presentation?

+A: Sorry, that would need a whole presentation!

 ---
 ## Useful related books